-“Hypoxic ischemic encephalopathy” can be complicated to even read, let alone deal with after a mishandled childbirth.
+“Hypoxic-ischemic encephalopathy” can be complicated to read.
+It’s far worse to deal with after a mishandled delivery.
 The condition can lead to serious consequences and may require lifelong treatment for your child.
-A hypoxic ischemic encephalopathy attorney in Minnesota can help you recover compensation for damages that a negligent doctor caused.
+A hypoxic-ischemic encephalopathy lawyer in Minnesota can help you recover compensation for damages a negligent doctor caused.

-Read more about hypoxic ischemic encephalopathy and what cases are eligible for compensation.
-To find out more about your own situation and how an attorney can help, you can get a free initial consultation with a legal expert today.
+Read more about hypoxic-ischemic encephalopathy and what cases are eligible for compensation.
+To learn more about your situation and how a birth injury lawyer in Minnesota can help, you can get a free initial consultation with a legal expert today.

-Hypoxic ischemic encephalopathy, commonly known as HIE, is a type of brain damage that can occur due to a birth injury.
-If a child’s blood flow is restricted before or during delivery, it can cut oxygen flow to the brain and cause something called birth asphyxia.
+Hypoxic-ischemic encephalopathy, commonly known as HIE, is a type of brain damage that can occur due to birth injury, oxygen deprivation, or complications during birthing.
+If a child’s blood flow is restricted before or during delivery, it can cut oxygen flow to the brain and cause birth asphyxia.

-HIE isn’t just caused by one certain mistake or accident during childbirth.
-There can be any number of things that cause the condition.
-Common causes of hypoxic ischemic encephalopathy include:
+HIE isn’t only caused by one certain mistake or accident during childbirth.
+There can be many things that cause the condition.
+Some of them are unrelated to medical malpractice.
+Common causes of hypoxic-ischemic encephalopathy include:

 - Preexisting conditions that lead to a high-risk pregnancy, such as diabetes or preeclampsia